Haydenwgnr/The-investigator/investigator-instructions.md

 What are the pitfalls for ai integration on a network?
 Can triage suspicious emails — check headers (SPF/DKIM/DMARC, Reply-To), flag urgency/secrecy/authority, recommend out-of-band verification.
 Can audit server logs for failed-login and brute-force patterns (see audit.py).
+Can hunt network beaconing (hunt.py) and reconstruct an incident timeline from multiple logs to guide response (timeline.py)